 For a Double-Crusted Pie: Using as much flour as needed, roll one piece into a 14-inch circle; this size allows ample room to line the pie plate, with enough overhang to form a generous border.
 At smaller sizes, the dough will fall short, making it difficult to seal the edges, and the thicker dough will not crisp as intended.
 Transfer to a 9-inch pie plate; the dough should be easy to handle, and will not require any special procedures to move.
 Dust off excess flour with a pastry brush, using it to nestle dough into the very corners of the pan.
 With scissors or kitchen shears, trim the edge so that it overhangs by 1 1/4 inches all around.
-For a solid top crust, roll remaining dough as before, or roll into a 9- by 15-inch rectangle for a lattice-top pie.
-Transfer the entire sheet, uncut, to a baking sheet or parchment-lined cutting board.
+For a solid top crust, roll remaining dough as before; for a lattice-top pie, roll into a 9- by 15-inch rectangle instead.
+Transfer to a baking sheet or parchment-lined cutting board.
 (The parchment will prevent dough from absorbing any savory odors from the board.)
 Wrap both portions in plastic and refrigerate at least 2 hours and up to overnight.
 Use as directed in your favorite recipe; after filling the pie and sealing the crusts together, refrigerate 30 minutes before baking.

 For a Blind-Baked Pie: Adjust oven rack to lower-middle position and preheat to 350°F (180°C).
 Line pie shell that has been chilled for at least 2 hours (as outlined in Step 3) with a large sheet of aluminum foil, pressing so it conforms to the curves of the plate (a second sheet of aluminum may be needed for full coverage).
 Fill to the brim with sugar, transfer to a half sheet pan, and bake until fully set and golden around the edges, 60 to 75 minutes.
 Fold long sides of foil toward the middle, gather short sides, and use both hands to carefully transfer sugar to a heat-safe bowl.
 Let sugar cool to room temperature.
 If needed, continue baking crust a few minutes more to brown along the bottom.
 A full explanation of this process can be found here.